Discoid lateral meniscus

 In cases where the discoid meniscus is torn, the procedure may include saucerization followed by repair of the torn tissue using stitches.
 In some instances some of the torn tissue may require removal but the goal of surgery is to preserve as much "normal meniscus tissue as possible.

-For the hypermobile Wrisberg variant of discoid meniscus, the procedure may involve saucerization followed by stabilisation, where the meniscus is sutured to the joint lining if necessary.
+For the hypermobile Wrisberg variant of discoid meniscus, the procedure may involve saucerization followed by stabilisation, where the meniscus is sutured to the joint lining or anchored back into the bone (root repair) if necessary.

 Recovery and Rehabilitation